Police officer Degree Holder Entry Programme

 Our officers use their professional judgement to ensure that everyone who contacts us receives the correct support every time, whether this is required in the short or longer term.

-Your role as a patrol officer will allow you to challenge yourself, develop your leadership skills and make a difference to the lives of those that you have supported, by helping them when it is needed most.
+Your role as a police officer will allow you to challenge yourself, develop your leadership skills and make a difference to the lives of those that you have supported, by helping them when it is needed most.

 Candidates starting on the Degree Holder Entry Programme will commence on pay point one of the police constable pay scales.
 This will increase annually on the anniversary of your joining date.